sisl/GrammarExpts.jl/README.md

 The following problems are currently implemented:

 * ACAS X ("ACASXProblem") - Time-series classification task for encounter data from RLESCAS.
 Learn an expression for the decision boundary to separate NMACs vs. non-NMACs or discover rules to explain clusterings.
-* Symbolic regression ("SymbolicProblem") - Try to reconstruct/rediscover the symbolic form of a mathematical expression from evaluation data only.
+* Symbolic regression ("SymbolicProblem") - Reconstruct/rediscover the symbolic form of a mathematical expression from evaluation data only.

 ## Installation